FOR IMMEDIATE RELEASE (June 9, 2020):

 As we mourn these deaths, we denounce the White supremacy and anti-blackness that has created and perpetuated an unequal justice system.
 Race-based discrimination and violence must end.
 We are justice-seeking organizations working for peace, not silence.
 We seek to amplify the voices of Black, indigenous, and people of color in our communities, who have for years witnessed firsthand the depth of this crisis and fought for justice on behalf of their communities.

 Last week, a group of civil rights leaders called for a National Day of Mourning as the family of George Floyd memorialized his life.
-Leaders also demanded action to ensure justice through federal, state, and local reform of discriminatory policies and practices within law enforcement and criminal justice systems that oppress and discriminate against Black people in America.
+Leaders also demanded action to ensure justice through federal, state, and local reform of discriminatory policies and practices within law enforcement and criminal legal systems that oppress and discriminate against Black people in America.
 We join their call for changes to the systems and structures that give rise to such tragic deaths and rampant inequalities.

 The leader of our state’s highest court, Chief Justice Cheri Beasley, called on us all to commit to the practice of justice and work together toward change.
 She wisely stated, in part,